Massachusetts Republican Party: U.S. Senate

-Both of Massachusetts's U.S. Senate seats have been held by Democrats since 2012.
+Both of Massachusetts's U.S. Senate seats have been held by Democrats since 2013.
 Scott Brown was the last Republican to represent Massachusetts in the U.S. Senate.
-First elected in the 2010 special election, Brown lost his bid for a full term in 2012 to Elizabeth Warren who has held the seat since.
+First elected in a 2010 special election, Brown lost his bid for a full term in 2012 to Elizabeth Warren who has held the seat since.
 Edward Brooke was the last Republican to be elected to a full term in Massachusetts.
 First elected in 1966, Brooke lost his bid for a third term in 1978 to Paul Tsongas.